 Thanks for coming along to our Oncology Governance Meeting, Jess.
 You did very well in explaining the role of Care Opinion as a portal for our patients to let us know how we are doing in looking after them.
 The Trust was a top performer in the National Cancer Patient Survey but we feel the people of Cornwall deserve the best care, every time and are always keen to hear their stories.
 We're fully behind this important resource for patients.

-Response from Frazer Underwood, Consultant Nurse / Associate Chief Nurse, Royal Cornwall Hospitals NHS Trust on 14 Nov 2018 at 18:55
+Response from Frazer Underwood, Consultant Nurse / Associate Nurse Director, Royal Cornwall Hospitals NHS Trust on 14 Nov 2018 at 18:55

 This engagement and energy is so important to our Improvement journey at Royal Cornwall - Great work Jess (and the wider Patient + Family Experience Team) and a massive thank you to all those who are really committing to learning from the stories we are told.